Skip to main content

 Lymphocytes are in the lymph nodes (small, bean-sized collections of immune cells throughout the body) and other lymphoid tissues (such as the spleen, bone marrow, and some other organs, including the skin).
 Lymphomas can start in any of these places.

-Hodgkin lymphoma and other types of non-Hodgkin lymphoma are discussed on separate pages.
+Hodgkin lymphoma and other types of non-Hodgkin lymphoma are discussed separately.

 The lymph system and lymphoid tissue